-Jones Road Park.
+Wildhaven Park improvements.

-Finn Road Campground.
+Finn Road Park expansion.

 Pondside Park.

 Rail Trail extension in Hampton Charter Township.

 Developing goals and objectives is an important part of the recreation planning process.
 The overall goal of a parks and recreation department is to provide recreation opportunities for the community and/or region it serves.
 More specific goals must be based on the demographic characteristics of the population served, the physical and environmental characteristics of the area, and the input of the community.